 - Managing project budgets and schedules through completion, ensuring work is completed timely and within budget

-- Ensuring projects are properly closed out at completion
+- Ensuring projects are properly closed out at the completion

 A few reasons you might love this job:

-- You will have a flexible work schedule with great work/life balance
+- You will have a flexible work schedule with a great work/life balance

 - You will have a role that is both creative and analytical